 - A. All seclusions are reported through the Adverse Events Reporting (AER) system.
 All reports are monitored by the DOH/DDD for unauthorized use of seclusions require corrective action; - B. Routine quarterly monitoring by DOH/DDD case managers who are required to meet with the participant, review recent events and observe their interactions with staff and others; - C. The complaint and grievance process identifies any violation of rights or unauthorized use of seclusions; - D. Provider monitoring of performance occurs at least annually, and when any violations of standards are detected.
-Annual monitoring includes review of records, and direct discussions with Waiver participants; - E. On-site Certification Reviews of each adult foster home which is performed annually; and - F. Case review looking at a sample of cases to detect unauthorized use of seclusions by the DOH/DDD Clinical Intervention Team (CIT) who provides recommendations to case managers on alternative methods to prevent the use of seclusion. - The use of seclusion is permitted during the course of the delivery of waiver services.
+Annual monitoring includes review of records, and direct discussions with Waiver participants; - E. On-site Certification Reviews of each adult foster home which is performed annually; and - F. Case review looking at a sample of cases to detect unauthorized use of seclusions by the DOH/DDD Clinical Intervention Team (CIT) who provides recommendations to case managers on alternative methods to prevent the use of seclusion. - O The use of seclusion is permitted during the course of the delivery of waiver services.
 Complete Items G-2-c-i and G-2-c-ii.

 i.
 Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the State concerning the use of each type of seclusion.
-State laws, regulations, and policies the available to CMS upon request through the Medicaid agency or the operating agency at are referenced are

-^

-\checkmark

-ii. • State Oversight Responsibility.
-Specify the State agency (or agencies) responsible use of seclusion and ensuring that State safeguards concerning their use are followed oversight is conducted and its frequency:
+Specify the safeguards that the state has established seclu Oversight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing sion and ensuring that state safeguards concerning their use are followed and how such oversigned and its frequency: condi acted and its frequency.

-^